noleysc/swimmingOrg/README.md

 # swimmingOrg
-This version contains all 3 queries and an exit routine.
+This version contains all 3 queries and an exit routine

 ### In order to run:
 - open Git Bash in the folder (on windows 11: RMB the folder, "show more options", "open Git Bash here")